unionai/unionai-docs/source/data-plane-setup/configuring-your-data-plane.md

     * [Account ID](#account-id) for this cluster (each cluster must be in its own account on your cloud provider)
     * [Region](#region) in which the cluster will be deployed.
     * [VPC](#vpc) setup (will you use your own VPC or have Union provision one for you?)
+    * [Data retention policy](#data-retention-policy) for raw data stored in this cloud provider account
     * For each [node group](#node-group-name):
         * [Node type](#node-type)
         * [Minimum](#minimum)